xakefreud/node-express-api-base/README.md

 # node express api base boilerplate

-This is a boilerplate for an Express based API written in Typescript with jest testing.
+This is a boilerplate for an Express based API written in Typescript with Jest testing.

 Clone this repository and install.

 ```bash